 Since they often already had phones or iPads in their hands, we encouraged them to use their screens to appreciate the scenery by having them take photos from the road.
 We ended up being surprised by some of the great photos they took to help us to remember the journey.
 The picture at the top of this blog post is one our 8-year-old took with an iPad in Utah.

 2. Deli & Park

-2. Deli & Park: Avoid the fast food by stopping at a grocery store along your route and finding lunch at the deli and produce sections.
-Then head to a nearby park for a picnic lunch.
-The food is healthier, and everyone will get a chance to stretch their legs.
-Our kids especially enjoyed the day we found a playground with a merry-go-round, since none of our local parks have one.
+We got sick of fast food pretty quickly, so we started a routine of stopping at a grocery store instead of a drive-thru and picking up lunch at the deli and produce sections.
+Then we’d head to a nearby park for a picnic lunch.
+The food is healthier, and everyone got a chance to stretch their legs.
+Our kids especially enjoyed the day we found a playground with a merry-go-round since none of our local parks have one.